On average hitting time and Kemeny's constant for weighted trees: Remarks

 \section{Remarks}

-\begin{remark} Theorem~\ref{minmax_aht} and Theorem~\ref{minmax_kemeny} can be interpreted as extremal characterizations of the Laplacian spectra for weighted trees in $\mathcal{T}_W$.
-This is because $\alpha$ and $\kappa$ satisfy the following spectral formulas: For a connected weighted graph $G$ of size $n$, write the eigenvalues of its \emph{combinatorial Laplacian matrix} as $0=\lambda_0<\lambda_1\leq \dots\leq \lambda_{n-1}$, and the eigenvalues of its \emph{normalized Laplacian matrix} as $0=\mu_0<\mu_1\leq \dots\leq \mu_{n-1}$, then we have We refer our readers to \cite{chung2021forest} for definitions of Laplacian matrices and proofs of these identities. \end{remark}
+1. Theorem~\ref{minmax_aht} and Theorem~\ref{minmax_kemeny} can be interpreted as extremal characterizations of the Laplacian spectra for weighted trees in $\mathcal{T}_W$.
+This is because $\alpha$ and $\kappa$ satisfy the following spectral formulas: For a connected weighted graph $G$ of size $n$, write the eigenvalues of its \emph{combinatorial Laplacian matrix} as $0=\lambda_0<\lambda_1\leq \dots\leq \lambda_{n-1}$, and the eigenvalues of its \emph{normalized Laplacian matrix} as $0=\mu_0<\mu_1\leq \dots\leq \mu_{n-1}$, then we have